ArmandPhilippot/apeu/README.md

 - `content/`: the website contents (pages, posts...),
 - `public/`: any static assets, like fonts, can be placed in this directory,
 - `src/assets/`: any assets that must be processed by Astro (like images) can be placed in this directory,
-- `src/components/`: the project components,
+- `src/components/`: the components,
-- `src/lib/`: the features based on dependencies (e.g. Astro integration),
+- `src/lib/`: the features based on dependencies (e.g. Astro integration or Shiki transformers),
 - `src/pages/`: the special components used to create pages and API routes,
 - `src/services/`: the website services (e.g. mailer),
 - `src/styles/`: global styles, variables and helpers should be placed in this directory,